How OTP Verification Works (and How to Receive Codes Safely)

 MailboxTemp Team ·

 An OTP (one-time password) is a short code — usually 4 to 8 digits — that is valid for a single login or action and expires within minutes.
-You've seen them as "Your verification code is 123456."
-They are one of the most common ways sites confirm that you control an email address or phone number.
+You've seen them a hundred times: "Your verification code is 123456."
+Behind that unremarkable little message is one of the most important security mechanisms on the modern web, and understanding how it works makes you noticeably harder to scam.
+This guide walks through the full lifecycle of an email OTP, why sites rely on them, the difference between the kinds you'll encounter, and how to receive codes without handing over your real address.

-1. You enter your email on a signup or login form.
+1. You request it.
+You enter your email on a signup or login form and submit.

-3. You retrieve the code from your inbox and type it back into the site.
+4. You enter it back.
+You copy the code from your inbox and type it into the site.

 Receiving OTPs without exposing your real email